 Veterinary Radiation Therapy

 Radiation therapy has become one of the most common forms of cancer treatment in veterinary oncology.
-It is used to treat localized disease.
+It is used to treat local (smaller) sites of cancer.
 Radiation can be used in the management of cancers that cannot be treated successfully by surgery or chemotherapy alone.
 Typically, it is used after surgery when there are tumor cells remaining.
 In some instances, radiation therapy may be used before surgery or chemotherapy to try to shrink a tumor down to a more manageable size.

 How does radiation therapy work?

 Radiation makes cells unable to replicate.
-The idea is to eliminate the cancer cell so that they can no longer divide and spread.
-Because both normal and cancer cells are affected, the radiation machine can be positioned in the specific area of the tumor.
+The idea is to eliminate the cancer cells so that they can no longer divide and spread.
+Because both normal and cancer cells are affected, the radiation machine can be positioned towards a specific area of the tumor.
 Radiation treatment is intended and designed to maximize tumor effect and minimize normal tissue effect.
 Maximizing tumor effect is one reason that radiation treatments are given as a series of many small doses, rather than a few large doses.

 What are the benefits of radiation therapy?